 What jobs are available?

 The industry is quite wide and varied, so there are plenty of options depending on what kind of job you’re looking for.
-Whether you like working outdoors, travelling the globe, or sitting in an office, there is something for everyone.
+Whether you like working outdoors, traveling the globe, or sitting in an office, there is something for everyone.
 There are seven major areas of the travel and tourism industry and they are:

 - Arts and culture